AI Security Overview

 Threat model with controls - general

 The below diagram puts the controls in the AI Exchange into groups and places these groups in the right lifecycle with the corresponding threats.
-AI Security Threats and controls The groups of controls form a summary of how to address AI security (controls are in capitals):
+The groups of controls form a summary of how to address AI security (controls are in capitals):

 1. AI Governance: implement governance processes for AI risk, and include AI into your processes for information security and software lifecycle: